 - How long does it take for the lead contact to receive their organisation’s survey web link?

-- When will the lead contact be sent the live data dashboard link?
+- When will the lead contact be sent the live data dashboard link and raw data?

 - What are the key dates?